 Languages are difficult mainly because of the various tenses and conjugations.
 In the case of the Oriental languages, you’ll also have to deal with difficult symbols on top of this.
 Spanish is easier to learn than English.
-One of the reasons why people find it so hard is due to their own fears of failure.
+One of the reasons why people find it so hard is due to their own fears about failing.

 It’s no secret the US and the UK rarely put much stock in learning languages.
 Once you leave school, these language skills tend to fade away.
-Be confident in your abilities and you’ll find learning Spanish enjoyable.
+Be confident in your abilities, prepare yourself mentally to make some mistakes, and you’ll find learning Spanish enjoyable.

 If you’re going to try learning from a textbook without any immersion, you will find it difficult.
 It’s tough to stay motivated in this sort of environment.
-At our surf retreat, we seek to immerse you in the language.
-For a start, you’re in Costa Rica where the national language is Spanish.
+So, travel to a destination such as Costa Rica where the national language is Spanish.

 During your excursions, you’ll encounter local people who speak fluent Spanish and English.
 Try your skills on them and get acquainted with the language in the real world.

 Learning a language should be fun.
 You’re on holiday in a delightful corner of the world and there’s no time for boredom.
 Boredom is when learning Spanish becomes hard because you don’t really want to be there.
-At the Shaka surf camp, we introduce games, fun conversations, and things which are actually beneficial to you.
+Make learning about having fun, playing games, and engaging in interesting conversations.

-Contact us for help organizing your Costa Rica surf camp adventure.
+Contact us for help organizing your next Costa Rican adventure.